Arkhymadhe/ForwardForward/README.md

 4. To test the network, the data and the metadata must also be merged just as in training.
    1. This is awesome for self-supervised learning: the data functions both as data and label.
    2. This may not be so good for supervised learning; this training paradigm assumes we have the labels at hand already, which is usually not the case for inference.
+5. Performance is a lot better, but still a bit far from SOTA.
+More work needed.
 ---